langmaninternet/DiabloIIISupport/README.md

 ESC or SPACE to Stop

-Features : Wizard LoN32 Archon Macro
+Features : Wizard Season 28 Tal Rasha support
 ------------
-Use 1 hotkey to call cycle of StarPact

-S-Cycle more better than Full-Cycle, can work at ping 200-300
+Auto press for Storm Armor, Magic Weapon, Familiar

 Only work on